farisachugthai/viconf/.config/nvim/annotations.md

 around line 700.

-I've copied `UltiSnips#IsExpandable()` there, and wanted to list the explanation here so as to note clutter up my init.vim.
+I've copied `UltiSnips#IsExpandable()` there, and wanted to list the explanation here so as to note clutter up my [init.vim](init.vim).

-However that func needs a mapping because I'm never gonna remember it.
+However that func needs a mapping because I'm never going to remember it.